MG Software.

 3. MongoDB Atlas

-Fully managed cloud version of MongoDB, the most popular document database.
-Atlas offers flexible schemaless data models, horizontal scalability, and a powerful aggregation framework.
+Fully managed cloud version of MongoDB, the most popular document database with over 46,000 customers.
+Atlas offers flexible schemaless data models, horizontal scalability through sharding, and a powerful aggregation framework for analytics.
+The shared tier starts free with 512 MB storage.
+Atlas Search provides full-text search powered by Apache Lucene without requiring a separate search engine.

 Pros

-• +Flexible schema — ideal for rapidly changing data models
+• +Flexible schema ideal for rapidly changing data models and content management

 Cons

-• -Can be overkill for simple relational data
+• -Can be overkill for applications with primarily relational data structures

 4. Neon (Serverless PostgreSQL)